South Africa's Ramaphosa flies in to try and quell northern protests

 “The ANC is full of empty promises,” said Visage, accusing the police of firing live rounds during the protests.
 “We were very peaceful.
 Do they think we are wild animals to be shot?”

+The former trade union leader turned businessman has a reputation as a painstaking negotiator after playing a key role in talks to end white minority rule more than 20 years ago.

-Writing by Alexander Winning and James Macharia; Editing by Andrew Heavens
+Writing by Alexander Winning and James Macharia; Additional writing by Mfuneko Toyan; Editing by Andrew Heavens